 If you travel with a chronic disease, make sure you know what you need so you do not have any health-related setbacks.

 - Diabetes—Taking care of your diabetes when you are away from home

 - Heart disease—Traveling with heart disease

-- Pack your medications.
+- Pack your medications in your carry-on so you have them if your luggage gets lost.
 Get them refilled before you leave so you will not run out.
 Find more information here.

 This is probably the most important rule for enjoying your vacation.
 Your sense of humor may be the most valuable item you bring along.
 Do not let the vacation be the time you discuss all the things that irritate you about the other family members.
-This is a time for you to enjoy your family, so take advantage of the relaxed schedule to talk, play, and laugh with your family.
+This is a time for you to enjoy your family, so take advantage of the relaxed schedule to talk, play, and laugh.

 - Review Date: 10/2014 -